Category: women through history

 The sisters liked soldiers not princes

-Olga along with her sister, Tatiana, preferred the fun company of the handsome soldiers who guarded the family at the palace and on the royal yacht.
+Olga along with her sister, Tatiana, preferred the company of the handsome soldiers who guarded the palace and royal yacht.
 Later during the war, they had crushes on soldiers they nursed in the hospital.
 But always, their royal position prevented an alliance.
 Olga, Tatiana and later Maria could only dream of these men.
 They were off limits.
 The young Romanov sisters would all die virgins, never knowing the physical love of a man.
+Why didn’t anyone save the Romanovs?

 Olga, the eldest